The Somerset & Dorset Railway Trust – a short history

 Towards the end of 1965 – with the final day of regular passenger services over the Somerset & Dorset then set for 1st January 1966 – a number of people met to ensure that the line would not be forgotten.
 The purpose was to collect, collate and record as much as possible about the history of the line, and to encourage modelling.
 The name of the organisation was to be ‘The Somerset & Dorset Circle’.

-The first edition of the Circle’s monthly periodical – entitled ‘Bulletin’ – was published in January 1966, four sheets of ‘foolscap’ paper, stapled in the corner.
+The first edition of the Circle’s monthly periodical – entitled the ‘Bulletin’ – was published in January 1966, four sheets of ‘foolscap’ paper, stapled in the corner.
 It contained questions and answers sections and items of interest and the names of the 30 members; future editions contained articles about the railway.
 The annual subscription was £1 per annum.
-There was no intention to establish a museum at this stage, but individual members were encouraged to purchase S&D artifacts if they so desired.
+There was no intention to establish a museum at this stage, but individual members were encouraged to purchase S&D artefacts if they so desired.

 At the Annual General Meeting in 1968, a proposal was put that the Circle should investigate the possibilities of preserving one of two remaining Somerset & Dorset 7F class 2-8-0 freight engines lying in Woodham’s scrapyard at Barry in South Wales; and of setting up a museum in a former S&D station building.
 A price of £2,500 was agreed for the purchase of No. 53808; payment was in stages, the final amount being handed over in January 1973.
 Meanwhile, the station buildings and up platform at Radstock North were leased from British Rail for £100 per annum.
 The locomotive was towed to Radstock in October 1970.